 - Tuscan Order

 - It is a simplified Doric type of order with a plain base, Unfluted column, and no decorations other than moldings.

 - Composite Order

 - Composite order combines elements of both Ionic and Corinthian orders.
-It is modified by superimposing ionic vaults, set four sides diagonally and decorated with acanthus leaves.
+It is modified by superimposing ionic vaults, set on four sides diagonally, and decorated with acanthus leaves.

-The Romans were the first to build domes for the interior spaces in the history of architecture.
-Domes generated well defined and large interior spaces which were primarily seen in Temples, Basilicas, Public baths, and palaces.
+The Romans were the first to build domes for interior spaces in the history of architecture.
+Domes generated well-defined and large interior spaces which were primarily seen in Temples, Basilicas, Public baths, and palaces.
 They replaced traditional post and lintel construction.

 Materials and Architectural Features: